borismus/smus.com/content/books_all.md

 [[There are only nine meals between mankind and anarchy]].
 Of course, there were also other causes for the February 1917 revolution:

-1. Millions of casualties in an entrenched war with front lines stabilizing but still a dismal situation
+1. Millions of casualties in an entrenched war with front lines stabilizing but still a dismal situation.
-2. Massive inflation due to finding the war effort leading to unaffordable living
+2. Massive inflation due to funding the war effort leading to unaffordable living.
-3. Lack of food and goods due to supply chain disruptions from prioritizing war efforts
+3. Lack of food and goods due to supply chain disruptions from prioritizing war efforts.
-4. An unusually cold winter in 1917, leading to general immiseration
+4. An unusually cold winter in 1917, leading to general misery.
 5. A tsar that refused to do anything in response to a chorus of voices warning him of the dire path he is on.

 Still, International Women's Day was the catalyzing event.

-# The hemophilic grandmother of Europe
+# The hemophiliac grandmother of Europe
-Tsarevich Alexei, son of Nikolai II had hemophilia (non-clotting blood), a dire disease inherited from Queen Victoria I, known as the “grandmother of Europe” because of how many rulers were descended from her blood.
+Tsarevich Alexei, son of Nikolai II had hemophilia (non-clotting blood), a debilitating disease inherited from Queen Victoria I, known as the “grandmother of Europe” because of how many rulers were descended from her blood.
 Nicholas and Alexandra sought out a healer in hopes of curing their son and heir of Russia.
 And that is how Rasputin got an initial foothold in the Russian palace, coming recommended as a holy man and miracle healer.

+Rasputin ended up being emblematic of the magical thinking so common in the last tsar's surroundings.

 # Defeatism and defencism
 Defencists hoped Russia would win World War 1 outright.
 But there was also an internationalist (less charitably, defeatist) camp which hoped that Russia would lose.
 Lenin was more aligned with the latter, although his views are characterized as “flexible” despite bombastic delivery.